makyo/writing/posts/fiction/_posts/2014-11-08-what-i-expected.markdown

 They had fallen asleep with their clothes on, for lack of any pajamas.
-The night had drawn out for another hour or so of whispered conversation in bed, keeping quiet lest they way Volare and Vish.
+The night had drawn out for another hour or so of whispered conversation in bed, keeping quiet lest they wake Volare and Vish.
 Sascha had fallen asleep dressed and crying, but safe against their friend, feeling his bulk behind them as something of comfort rather than as something to cause anxiety.